 Philippines to missionary parents, Landis was a prisoner of war with her family during World War II as the Japanese took over the country.
 They were rescued in 1945 by American GIs.
 Landis, now a resident of Friendsview Retirement Community adjacent to the campus, retired in 1999 with professor emeritus status after 15 years in the education division, all but two as director of teacher education.
 Gerber, now in Milwaukie, Ore., established TeamWorks International, a nonprofit organization with the mission of building lasting relations with people in need from small, impoverished countries and developing Third World nations, giving them a sense of ownership in projects that will benefit them.
 TeamWorks now has projects in 11 countries with 28 volunteers.
 Shelly Schultens (G03) is a licensed physical therapist with East Cascade Physical Therapy in The Dalles, Ore.
 She completed a master's degree in physical therapy in 2006 at the University of Puget Sound.
-Vic Napier (MBA04) is an adjunct professor at Pima Community College in Tucson, Ariz., where he teaches a course on E-commerce.
-In February, he delivered a paper to the American Society of Business and Behavioral Sciences, meeting in Las Vegas.
+Sciences, meeting in Las Vegas.
 The topic: "Risk Homeostasis: A Case Study of the Adoption of Safety Innovation on the Level of Perceived Risk."
 Rogelio Martinez (MEd05) is the new principal of the Echo Shaw Elementary School in Forest Grove, Ore.
 He previously taught two years at the school and for the last two years has been principal at Lincoln Elementary School in Woodburn, Ore.
 Travis Talbot (SPS05) has been hired as director of administration for Windermere Cronin & Caplan Realty Group Inc., Portland.
 He oversees accounting, human resources information technology, and facilities for the firm, which has 12 offices with 400 agents.
-Georgia Lemen (G06) is pursuing a doctorate in chemistry at the University of Michigan, receiving a full-ride assistantship.
+Georgia Lemen (G06) is pursuing a doctorate in chemistry at the University of Michigan. receiving a full-ride assistantship.